 Equation (\ref{weigh}) can be alternatively represented as,

-Here $NS_i$ is the set of neighbours of node $i$.
+Here $NS_I$ is the set of neighbours of node $I$.
 As neighbourhood between two nodes is based upon the interaction between them so for non neighbour nodes the weight will be $1$.
 Using this fact,

-As we want to compute at each node, the globally calibrated local reputation of a node $j$, the reputation of node $j$ from its neighbours on the basis of direct interaction will be needed.
+In order to compute the globally calibrated local reputation of node $j$, each node will need the reputation of $j$ as estimated by neighbours on the basis of the direct interaction with node $j$.
 Whereas in the gossip algorithm, after every step, the value at the node keeps on changing as it gets added to the values pushed by other nodes and is distributed after division to neighbours.
-So after few steps the values converge when incoming and outgoing values statistically balance each other.
-Hence after first step of gossiping its difficult to get the value of $t_{ij}$ from a neighbour for the nodes with whom it has direct interaction, by gossiping process.
+After few steps, the values converge when incoming and outgoing values statistically balance each other.
+Hence after the first step of gossiping it is difficult to get the value of $t_{ij}$ from a neighbour for the nodes with whom it has direct interaction, by gossiping process.

-If a node is participating in the process of gossip for the first time about node $j$ or reputation of node $j$ at this node has changed considerably since start of previous round of gossip, this node will inform the reputation to all of its neighbours before the start of next gossiping round (figure \ref{fig:gclr}).
+If a node is participating in the process of gossip about node $j$ for the first time or reputation of node $j$ at this node has changed considerably since start of previous round of gossip, this node will inform the reputation of node $j$ to all of its neighbours before the start of next gossiping round (figure \ref{fig:gclr}).
 This will be done by all the nodes.
-After this process every node has opinion of its neighbours about node $j$ (If a node does not inform reputation of $j$, the already available earlier value will be considered).
-If node will not hear from a node since long, it will assume that this node is no longer present and hence it will drop its feedback after some time.
+After this process, every node has opinion of its neighbours about node $j$ (If a node does not inform reputation of $j$, the already available earlier value will be considered).
+If node will not hear from a node for a long time, it will assume that this node is no longer present and hence it will drop its feedback after some time.